TTL & Expiration Handling in Web Push

 Understanding TTL in the Web Push Lifecycle

 TTL operates at the transport layer, independent of your application’s business logic.
-When a push message is dispatched, the vendor push service (FCM, APNs, or Mozilla) stores the encrypted payload until the target endpoint reconnects or the TTL window elapses.
+When a push message is dispatched, the vendor push service (FCM, Mozilla Autopush, or APNs Web Push) stores the encrypted payload until the target endpoint reconnects or the TTL window elapses.
 Misconfigured TTL values directly impact infrastructure costs, battery consumption, and user trust.

 Implementation Directives:

 - Categorize TTL by Notification Type: Assign strict TTL windows based on payload criticality.
-Transactional alerts (e.g., OTPs, payment confirmations) require
+OTPs and payment confirmations:

 Security & Compliance Note: TTL directly impacts data retention windows under GDPR/CCPA.
 Shorter TTLs reduce the attack surface for unauthorized data exposure in vendor queues.
 Treat the push service as an untrusted intermediary; assume any payload exceeding its TTL is cryptographically inaccessible but metadata may persist in vendor logs.